Please download our prospectus here.

 Parents are welcome to help in school.
-Please ask for the Parent Helper Policy which is available from Mr. Gambles.
+Please ask for the Parent Helper Policy which is available from Mr. Kirk.
 All helpers will require an enhanced DBS check.

 Open evenings to discuss children’s progress are held regularly, with written reports at least once a year.

 Newsletters are sent on a regular basis to keep families informed of what is going on in school by either ‘Parentmail’ or in hard copy.
 If you wish for more than one copy, please contact the office.

 The school is a caring community and pastoral care is exercised through the class teacher, who will deal with all routine matters affecting your child’s welfare.
 Year Group Leaders maintain the oversight of the welfare of all pupils in their year group.
 They can be contacted directly in matters of a serious concern.